md6-0/md6-0/README.md

 ❤️ I am in love with all things web development and web design related y Low-Code.

-🌱 Right now I am working and learning about the OutSystems Low-Code platform, project management and React.
+🌱 Right now I am working and learning about the OutSystems Low-Code platform, project management and Flutter.

 🙋🏻 Always willing to help others.
 I like to follow good development and architectural practices in the projects I participate in.